 9. Know When to Say No

 On the flip side, sometimes you absolutely must use your words.
-When a bride is asking too much of your time, effort, or money — kindly but firmly let her know.
+When a bride is asking too much of your time, effort, or money—kindly but firmly let her know.
 If you can find a hot guy like Kevin to practice your "no" with, snaps for you!
-And if your candor upsets the bride for a little while (we promise if she's a good friend, she'll get over it), try Jane's genius suggestion of a "Wine of the Month Club" subscription as an olive branch.
+And if your candor upsets the bride for a little while (we promise that if she's a good friend, she'll get over it), try Jane's genius suggestion of a "Wine of the Month Club" subscription as an olive branch.

 10. And Finally, When the Bride Says "You Can Shorten it and Wear it Again"...Just Go With It!